AmbroseT/temp/PA2_template.md

 | ----------:| --------------:| -------------------:|
 | **Record** | StormData.csv   | Tue Aug 19 13:30:57 2014, localCopy  |

 Recording this information will help in determining accuracy of the analysis if the data should change in the future.
-If there is an updated date set, then the date of the new data set can be compared against the ```datedownloaded``` of this analysis.
+If there is an updated data set, then the date of the new data set can be compared against the ```datedownloaded``` of this analysis.
 Adjustments can then be made to the analysis code to reflect the change, or margins of error can be calculated based on the differences.

 Next we will use the ```weatherData``` data set to run some analysis.
 First, let's check the summary of the data set: